Finding a half marathon training program can be slightly daunting especially if this is your first 13.1 mile race.

 This 12 Week Program will hopefully deliver that to you!

-Be sure to get your free training plan download at the bottom of this page!
+Be sure to get your free half marathon training program download (in both miles and kilometers!) at the bottom of this page!

 If you find that you might need something different, you can see all the half marathon training plans that I offer on this page + a step by step guide of how to train for a half marathon!